-Into the Outdoors is another sweet story from a child’s perspective while on a family camping trip.
+Into the Outdoors is another sweet camping book for kids from a child’s perspective.
 I love how so many of these stories begin with the long windy road trip out of the city to the wild new world of the forest.
 It reminds me of my own family camping trips as a child.
 I now know we were driving less than an hour away, but it always felt like a big adventure!

 As the family heads off onto their first hike of the trip, woodland animals follow along.
 The illustrations include what JJ calls “sparkle fairies,” the sunlight glistening off the lake that always feels magical.

-In addition to this being a lovely little story about a family’s camping adventure, Gal places an emphasis on spatial relationships throughout the book, which can add a fun and educational element to storytime.
+In addition to this being a lovely little story about a family’s camping adventure, Gal emphasizes spatial relationships throughout the book, which can add a fun and educational element to storytime.

 By Lizi Boyd

 This wordless storybook may take a little thought to share, but a good visual poem can also fire up a child’s imagination and let him or her be a part of the storytelling.
 Invite your child to join in on this nighttime adventure, where the story’s protagonist overcomes his fears of scary sounds by shining a light on them.

 Flashlight is also a great introduction to getting a young child prepared for the mindset of tent camping.
 Who hasn’t been startled by a noise or two outside the tent while trying to sleep?